Optometry Practice Finances: A Complete Guide to Building a Profitable Practice

 Optometry practice finances improve when revenue flows consistently and predictably.
 Here’s how to build that foundation:

-Maximize Medical Billing
+How Can You Maximize Medical Billing Revenue?

 Many optometrists leave significant revenue on the table by failing to bill medical insurance appropriately.
 When a patient presents with dry eye, glaucoma, or diabetic retinopathy, that visit qualifies for medical billing at higher reimbursement rates than routine vision exams.